EcoComplex/TrophicResourcesEdaphic/README.md

 The empirical evidence provides information on the trophic relationships of these animals in different ways: some publications relate the taxa to food items and others group them into guilds or trophic categories.
 To deal with this heterogeneity, it was necessary to define the trophic resources (Table 1) that summarize their trophic and ecological characteristics in the edaphic ecosystem (Berg & McClaugherty 2008; Clark 1971; Warcup 1971; Ponge 1991; Persson et al. 1980; Krantz et al. 2009; Chernova et al. 2007; Rusek 1998; Schneider et.
 Al. 2005).

-We associate taxa and those resources, so that: a- if the publication indicated a food item it was assigned to a trophic resource in which it is defined, b- or if the taxa are grouped in some guild or trophic category, then each taxon was assigned the typical resources consumed by that category.
+We associate taxa and those resources, so that: a) if the publication indicated a food item it was assigned to a trophic resource in which it is defined,
+b) or if the taxa are grouped in some guild or trophic category, then each taxon was assigned the typical resources consumed by that category.

 Based on this allocation strategy, we developed a database presented in Supplementary material II.
 The taxonomic information and the trophic resources were obtained from the different sections of the publications and their appendices (Thakur et al., 2020).
 In a complementary way, each taxon found has all the classification levels according to Krantz 2009 and Hopkin 2007, for mites and springtails respectively.
+The database is also available in the github repository <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://zenodo.org/record/XXXXXXX>.

 ### Data analysis